-Laem Sor Pagoda’s golden building presents a beautiful contrast against the sharp blue skies and seas.
-The entrance to the pagoda is guarded by two sword wielding ‘Yak’, warrior statues who protect the Buddha who sits just inside.
+Laem Sor Pagoda’s golden building presents a beautiful contrast to the sharp blue skies and seas.
+The entrance to the pagoda is guarded by two sword-wielding ‘Yak’, warrior statues who protect the Buddha who sits just inside.
 The grounds are pleasant to walk through and you can get a refreshing coconut to drink while watching some Buddhist Monks chanting, meditating and going about their business at this peaceful oceanfront setting.
 In the grounds is a glass-fronted hall encasing a wooden boat, and with the boat is a glass case containing the mummified body of a Thai monk.
 The white Chedi on the top of the hill offers incredible views of the beaches and landscape behind it.

 - Do be respectful with clothing choices and refrain from wearing swimwear

 - The Chedi is reached by a very steep road which is better to walk rather than ride.

 Visit our idyllic local village of Thong Krut with its peaceful shallow water bay and laid back restaurants.
 Plenty of traditional, colourfully painted Kolae boats give a rich contrast against the blue of the sea and sky – creating a terrific visual experience.
 You can try your hand at chartering a long-tail boat by simply having a few words with a boat owner and finding an agreeable price for you both.
 Haggling may be challenging as prices are usually fixed, but bargain with a smile and try your luck.
 It’s also easy to organise snorkelling, diving or fishing trips around here and the picturesque islands of Koh Matsom and Koh Tan are just a short boat ride away.